casgari/AC215_G4/README.md

 (3) `src/Model_training/Dockerfile` - This Dockerfile starts with `python:3.8-slim-buster`.
 This <statement> attaches volume to the Docker container and also uses secrets (not to be stored on GitHub) to connect to GCS.
 To run Dockerfile - `sh docker-shell.sh`

 Below you can see the output from our Weights & Biases page.
 We used this tool to track several iterations of our model training.
 It was tracked using the `wandb` library we included inside of our `trainer.py` script.

 ![wnb image](images/wandb.png)

+**Vertex AI Integration**

+Finally, we integrated our entire training process with Vertex AI.
+This allows us to run multiple jobs (serverless training) with multi-GPU support, instead of training on local machines or on Colab.
+This still allows for Weights and Biases reporting during model training.
+The model is conveniently stored in a bucket on the cloud, where it can later be accessed for deployment.

+(1) `src/vertex_training/docker-shell.sh` creates a container that sets up our training method to integrate with Google Cloud storage and Vertex AI.

+(2) `src/vertex_training/package-trainer.sh` creates a tar.gz file that bundles all training code and uploads it to the `model-trainer` bucket.

+(3) `src/vertex_training/cli.sh` provides args to the `task_multigpu.py` file that trains the provided model with capacity to train on multiple GPUs. `cli.sh` also launches this training job on custom training GPUs accessed through Vertex AI.
+Trained model is stored on the cloud in a `model-trainer` bucket.